AdamWongCH/fabric-nl-analytics/docs/advanced-nl2gql.md

 # Advanced NL2GQL — From Questions to Graph Queries

-This page explains how natural language questions are translated into GQL-style graph queries.
+This page explains how natural language questions are translated into graph query logic.

 NL2GQL means: